LC-Linkous/surrogate_model_optimization/README.md

 ## Requirements

-This project requires numpy and matplotlib.
-The original multi_glods_python does not require matplotlib or its dependencies.
+This project requires numpy and pandas.

 Use 'pip install -r requirements.txt' to install the following dependencies: